catalyst/catalyst-moodle-workflows/README.md

     with:
       # Any further options in this section
 ```
+For how to set up the secret, please see the [_How does this automate releases_](#how-does-this-automate-releases) section below.

 You can add extra options to disable checks that you might not want, or to add additional dependencies under the `with` field.
 For example:
 ```yaml